sourabhmehtasg/my-profile-website/resume.md

 ## Summary

-Technology enthusiast with a strong background in AI, ML, and data, specializing in developing end-to-end solutions to scale data projects.
-A data strategist with over 9 years of experience, including 6+ years in the field of data, data science, and machine learning.
-My expertise extends to generative AI applications, enabling organizations to harness the power of AI for creative and innovative solutions.
-Proven record of collaborating with stakeholders, designing technical roadmaps, and mentoring junior team members.
+Experienced Data Science & Analytics Leader with over 10 years in IT and 7 years in data science, specializing in leading teams to deliver high-quality data & analytics solutions.
+Proven ability to grow and mentor teams, align data strategies with business goals, and enhance decision-making through impactful analytics.
+Expert in developing end-to-end data pipelines, optimizing processes, and ensuring data quality and consistency.
+Adept at stakeholder management, strategic planning, and mentoring junior team members with a strong focus on delivering actionable insights.

 ---